Can You File Bankruptcy More Than Once?

 The time frame as to when you can get a second discharge depends upon whether you filed a Chapter 7 or Chapter 13, whether you received a discharge (your debts were erased) or whether your bankruptcy case was dismissed.
 The time period is calculated from the filing date of your first bankruptcy petition to the filing date of the petition in the second bankruptcy case.
 It is not measured from the discharge date of the first bankruptcy.

-To receive a second Chapter 7 discharge, you must wait eight years from the filing date of the previous Chapter 7 before filing the new Chapter 7 bankruptcy.
-To receive a Chapter 13 discharge, you must wait four years from the filing date of the previous Chapter 7 to file Chapter 13.
+To receive a second Chapter 7 discharge, you need to wait eight years from the filing date of the previous Chapter 7 before filing the new Chapter 7 bankruptcy.
+To receive a Chapter 13 discharge following a Chapter 7 discharge, a four-year waiting period is required from the filing date of the previous Chapter 7 petition.

-To receive a second Chapter 13 discharge, you must wait two years from the filing date of the previous Chapter 13 before filing the new Chapter 13 bankruptcy.
+To receive a second Chapter 13 discharge, you are required to wait two years from the filing date of the previous Chapter 13 before filing the new Chapter 13 bankruptcy.
 To receive a Chapter 7 discharge (when the first discharge was received in a Chapter 13) you must wait six years from the filing date of the previous Chapter 13 to file a Chapter 7.

 If your first bankruptcy case was dismissed, unless the court orders otherwise, you can immediately file again and receive a discharge.
 If your case was dismissed because of a violation of a court order or a failure to appear, you may be subject to a 180-day waiting period.
 The same period applies if you dismissed the case of your own volition after you received a motion for relief from the creditor regarding the bankruptcy stay.
 However, bankruptcy stays vary from case to case, so make sure you consider all relevant communication carefully.

-Some debtors have engaged in what is referred to as a Chapter 20 bankruptcy, or filing for Chapter 13 immediately after a discharge from a Chapter 7 case.
+Some debtors have engaged in what is referred to as a “chapter 20” bankruptcy: filing for Chapter 13 immediately after a discharge from a Chapter 7 case.
 This method benefits debtors because discharge is not the only function of a Chapter 13 bankruptcy.
 A Chapter 13 plan can also be used to pay both secured and unsecured debts over time, which does not depend upon getting a discharge.